Recent Work

 Order yours today!

-Art has been a large part of Rajiv Ramaiah's life since an early age.
+Art has been a large part of Rajiv Raman's life since an early age.
 As a child and throughout his teenage years in Baltimore, Rajiv was classically trained in graphite and pastel.
 After enrolling at Brown University, his interest in two-dimensional mediums continued to flourish through charcoal and acrylic.
 Since graduating with a degree in Visual Arts, Rajiv has embraced two mediums: sculpture and the digital arts.

 While sculpting, he enjoys working in wood, plaster, metal, and mixed media.
 In his choice of materials and subject matter, Rajiv tries to tell a story (about his life or others') that is universal.
 His sculptures have been described as gestural, a testament to his foundation in two-dimensional mediums like pastel and charcoal (when his work was described as "sculptural").